 The keto diet isn’t all about fats, luckily for beef lovers.
 Grass-fed beef is a 0-carb option for those who need a bit of protein – 42 grams in 8 ounces of ground beef – in the center of their meals.
 It’s important to stay away from grain-fed beef (if you can afford it).
 Cows just aren’t meant to eat grain.

 There’s nothing wrong with a bit of snacking – so long as it’s just a bit.
-Almonds provide healthy fats and protein.
+Almonds are a great keto food for energy that provide both healthy fats and protein.
 They’re a great answer to the 3 P.M. crash.

 Americans eat more chicken than any other meat.
 From a keto perspective, it’s easy to see why.
 Pastured poultry is high in the fat-soluble vitamins A, E, and K, as well as the water-soluble vitamins B and C.

-Fish and seafood can be a great source of both omega-3 fatty acids and protein.
+Fish and seafood can be a great keto food for energy as well as a wonderful source of both omega-3 fatty acids and protein.
 Let grilled salmon with a butter-lemon glaze get you through the afternoon blues.
 Salmon-based ketogenic diet foods you may want to try include: Wild Salmon with Coconut & Cauliflower